All Episodes

 Clearly, Lou, it is the sun.

-But if we go back in really recorded human history, in the thirteenth century, we were probably seven degrees Fahrenheit warmer than we are now, and it was a very prosperous time for mankind.
+But if we go back in really recorded human history, in the 13th century, we were probably seven degrees Fahrenheit warmer than we are now, and it was a very prosperous time for mankind.

-We've been warming out of that cold spell from the revolutionary war period, and now we're back into a cooling cycle.
+We've been warming out of that cold spell from the Revolutionary War period, and now we're back into a cooling cycle.

 But all we can do is adapt.